princelundgren/automator-collection/README.md

 Export the Scripts as Applications, and just launch them to Mount/Unmount the Hard drive.
 RENAME THE DRIVE NAME IN THE SCRIPT TO YOUR DRIVE.
 MINE IS CALLED "Hard Drive"

+# How to change .app logo
+Rightclick .app, then press "Get Info".
+Drag and drop your logo to the tiny logo in the top-left corner of the window